-Simply put, a women friendly city is a city where women, girls and gender oppressed people are able to thrive and live full, safe and meaningful lives, including Indigenous, Black, Asian, and all racialized and marginalized women and girls.
-This requires equitable access to services including housing, education, justice and medical treatment, participation in decision making and leadership, and for women and girls to be free from violence in the home and in public spaces.
+Simply put, a women friendly city is a city where equity-deserving genders are able to thrive and live full, safe and meaningful lives, including Indigenous, Black, Asian, and all racialized and marginalized women and girls.
+This requires equitable access to services including housing, education, justice and medical treatment, participation in decision making and leadership, and for equity-seeking genders to be free from violence in the home and in public spaces.

 Why is it important to build women friendly cities?

 Today, just over half the world’s people live in urban areas.
 But modern cities are designed by men and for men, shaping the environment around us to suit men as the default body.
-By using an intersectional feminist lens to examine all urban issues, we can work towards building women-friendly cities and their positive impacts on women’s access to income or schools, freedoms and safety, health and agency, and clean environments.
+By using an intersectional feminist lens to examine all urban issues, we can work towards building cities where everyone can belong with positive impacts on women’s access to income or schools, freedoms and safety, health and agency, and clean environments.